1939 Facts, Fun Trivia and History

-Ernest Vincent wrote the book Gadsby, which has over 50,000 words in it without containing the letter ‘e’.
+Ernest Vincent wrote the book Gadsby, which contains over 50,000 words, all without the letter ‘e.’

 David Sarnoff, the president of RCA, declared television would allow “Americans (to) attain the highest general cultural level of any people in the history of the world.”

-In 1939 the New York Times predicted that the television would fail because the average American family would not have enough time to sit around watching it.
+In 1939, the New York Times predicted that television would fail because the average American family would not have enough time to sit around watching it.

 The Cowardly Lion costume from The Wizard of Oz was made from the skin and fur of a real lion.

-Penicillin, discovered in 1925, was tested on human beings, curing many diseases including tuberculosis and gonorrhea.
-It was the first true antibiotic.
+Penicillin, discovered in 1925, was tested on humans, curing many diseases, including tuberculosis and gonorrhea.
+It was the first proper antibiotic.

-The American Humane Association is in charge of putting “no animals were harmed during the making of this film.”
-They became involved in films because of the 1939’s Jesse James which included a blind-folded horse forced to jump off a 70-foot cliff.
+The American Humane Association is in charge of stating that “no animals were harmed during the making of this film.”
+They became involved in films because of the 1939’s Jesse James, which included a blindfolded horse forced to jump off a 70-foot cliff.

 NBC broadcast its first black-and-white television images.
-Only approximately 1,000 homes had television sets in the New York area at this time.
+Only approximately 1,000 homes had television sets in the New York area.

-The current world record holder for the world’s oldest dog was Bluey, who lived from 1910 to 1939 and died at the age of 29 years and 5 months.
+The current world record holder for the world’s oldest dog was Bluey, who lived from 1910 to 1939 and died at the age of 29 years and five months.

-Bob Feller pitched a game against the White Sox on Mother’s Day 1939 with his family in attendance.
-One of his pitches was fouled off into the seats, into the face of his own mother right above the right eye, resulting in her needing seven stitches.
+Bob Feller pitched a game against the White Sox on Mother’s Day, 1939, with his family in attendance.
+One of his pitches was fouled off into the seats, into his mother’s face right above the right eye, resulting in her needing seven stitches.
 Feller went on to win the game.

-Futurama is named after an exhibit at the 1939 World’s Fair that showed what they thought the world would be like in 1959.
+Futurama is named after a 1939 World’s Fair exhibit that showed what they thought the world would be like in 1959.

 On March 3, 1939, Harvard freshman Lothrop Withington, Jr, became the first goldfish swallower, winning a $10.00 bet.
 Other, less adventurous people, were reading John Steinbeck’s Grapes of Wrath or watching Gone With The Wind in movie theaters.